BTrujillo816/coffee-scale/documentation/DesignDocument-MajorComponentSelection.md

     B -->L[MCP7831]
 ```
 # Design Approaches
-- LiPo because we wanted to incorporate this type of power cell
+- LiPo because we wanted to incorporate this type of power cell and its rechargeability
 - Chose ESP32 for its IoT capabilities i.e WiFi and Bluetooth
 - Uses an E-ink display over LCD/LED to save on power consumption
 - Uses an HX711 to interface with the load cell easily